petrasvestartas/boundary_first_flattening_rhino/README.md

 * Go to the "build" folder: https://github.com/petrasvestartas/boundary_first_flattening_rhino/tree/main/build/BoundaryFirstFlattenning
 * Copy the "BoundaryFirstFlattenning" folder to the Grasshopper libraries folder
 * incase the files are blocked, unblock them by right click and properties (the usual Grasshopper library installation method)
+* special case for MAC.
+STEP1: go to grasshopper directories folder where you installed the library.
+STEP2: open terminal and go to "boundary_first_flatenning" directory: type "cd" and drag and drop folder "boundary_first_flatenning".
+STEP3: run this command in the terminal: "chmod -R 777 MacOS"

 ## Testing